 Once you have scaled the candy craft template, ungroup the design, right-click > Ungroup and delete the extra circle used for size reference – you don’t need this to cut out.

 Now we need to cut out our layers in paper.
 I am using a 65-pound cardstock to cut out my candy holders.
 Click the Make It button and select medium cardstock for your material setting.
-I also used glitter cardstock for which I select the glitter cardstock setting.
+I also used glitter cardstock, for which I selected the glitter cardstock setting.
 Load each color of cardstock as prompted by Design Space and cut out the layers on your Cricut.